MicrosoftDocs/quantum-docs/articles/machines/noise-simulator.md

 ## Invoking the preview simulators from Python

 You need to create a Python host program that invokes the quantum program, and can further process returned results.
-For additional details, see [Ways to run a Q# program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs).
+For more information, see [Ways to run a Q# program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs).

 1. You start by importing the [QuTiP library](https://qutip.org/), a popular Python library for manipulating states and processes of closed and open quantum systems.